webability-go/xamboo/README.md

 TO DO
 =======================
-- Clone the server.Host and config, so each thread is free to modify server/host/listener variables if needed
+- Pages format log with template.
+If there is no format, the basic "{ip} {pr} {mt} {cd} {ur} {sz} {tm}" is used.

 - BasicAuth should support an app function entry to call to verify user (not only user/pass into config file)
 - simple code server injector, finish all supported code
 - Stats module: set mask %ip %h %l %s etc from config file
 - implement call stat function(context) into APP
+- xamboo local API to add/remove hosts, IPs, services ?
+Maybe, analyze:
+- Clone the server.Host and config, so each thread is free to modify server/host/listener variables if needed
 Extras:
 - page library and snippets PHP-compatible code ? (check go call PHP with pipe data interchange, fastCGI)
 - page library and snippets JS-compatible code ? (check go call NODE with pipe data interchange)